 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is another type of bankruptcy that can be a good alternative to a debt snowball or debt avalanche method.
-Chapter 13 is the code for a “wage earner’s plan”.
+It is the code for a “wage earner’s plan”.
 This means that when someone who has a steady income files for chapter 13 bankruptcy, they will be given a monthly minimum payment to be paid for a fixed period — usually three to five years — and this will freeze all ability for debtors to put your accounts into delinquency.
 This is a great way for people who may not be able to afford the original minimum payments on their debt to start paying off debt, without fear of collections.

 Debt consolidation is the process of taking several separate debts and combining them into one new debt.
 While this can either raise the overall principal or interest rate of the debt, it can reduce how many minimum payments you’re having to make each month, and reduce the threat of delinquency, since this new loan will have new terms, including a new due date.